CenterForSpatialResearch/hnyc_cd_processing/README.md

   <img src="https://github.com/CenterForSpatialResearch/hnyc_cd_processing/blob/master/images/label_notation.PNG" width="512">
   <img src="https://github.com/CenterForSpatialResearch/hnyc_cd_processing/blob/master/images/record_label.PNG" width="128">
 <p>

+Because the 1850 BK data use different abbreviations that are used to identify the name, occupation and address, it uses a separate training and testing dataset.
+This is the 1850_train_bk and 1850_validation_bk datasets found in the google drive.

 ## Script 3: Generate Final Fields (03_Final_Output.ipynb)
 After identifying major components from each record, more detailed fields need to be generated, such as first name, last name, house number and street name etc.

+- Due to the extra abbreviations in the 1850_BK dataset, additional fields like '\*' denoting a person of color can be extracted

 ## Prerequisites:
 To successfully run through these scripts, the following packages are needed: